rchain/architecture-docs/contracts/contract-design.rst

 The Formalism: Rho-Calculus
 =================================================================

-Formal verification is de facto standard for many mission-critical technologies.
+Formal verification is the *de facto* standard for many mission-critical technologies.
+Some of the earliest formal verification methods were applied to the two-level shutdown systems of nuclear generators.
 Many ATM software solutions verify performance by deriving solutions from models of linear temporal logic.
 Many military information and decision systems invoke Hoare logic to verify crash tolerance.
 An indiscriminate smart-contracting utility that desires to host mission-critical contracts bears the same responsibility of verifiability to its users.
-Therefore, our design approach to the surface-language and execution environment is based on provably correct model of computation.
+Therefore, our design approach to the surface-language and execution model is based on a provably correct model of computation.

 **The RChain contracting model is derived from the syntax and semantics of rho-calculus.** The rho-calculus is a variant of the π-calculus that was introduced in 2004 to provide the first model of concurrent computation with reflection.
 “Rho” stands for reflective, higher-order.